WHO WE ARE

 Gilbert has also been involved with multiple research projects with international collaborators that have resulted in several scientific publications.
 Some of these findings cut across rediscovery of species lost to science; establishment of the absence of the deadly amphibian chytrid fungus in West Africa; and enhancement of knowledge about natural history of Ghanaian amphibians.
 Gilbert Adum holds two master’s degrees respectively from the University of Cambridge (United Kingdom) and Kwame Nkrumah University of Science and Technology (KNUST, Ghana).
 His vision for Save Ghana Frogs is to make it a model organization capable of stemming the tide of the ongoing biodiversity loss.

-Community Conservation Coordinator
+Conservation Communication Coordinator